drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 # Methodology

-Instead of clustering all positions at once, we take a top-down heirarchical approach.
+Instead of clustering all positions at once, we take a top-down hierarchical approach.
 First partition skaters into forwards and defenders.
 Then defenders into LD and RD.
 Then forwards into centers and wingers, and finally wingers into LW and RW.

 ## Forwards vs. Defenders

 Define the n by n matrix $$\Delta$$ whose $$(i, j)$$-th entry corresponds to the number of seconds teammates $$i$$ and $$j$$ shared on the ice at even strength in a game.
 The total even strength time on ice for each player is stored in the diagonal entries.
 This can be constructed using the shift data.
 Let $$B$$ be the binary matrix obtained from the shift chart, then $$\Delta=BB^T$$.
 From $$\Delta$$, we compute $$\delta$$ by dividing each row by its diagonal entry so each entry refers to the proportion of a player's time spent with another.
-For convienence we set the diagonal elements of $$\delta$$ to zero.
+For convenience we set the diagonal elements of $$\delta$$ to zero.
 Each player is always accompanied by 4 teammates so every row will sum to 4.
 Following this idea, consider just the columns corresponding to defenders, we'll call this matrix $$\delta^D$$.
 The sum of a forward's row will be very close to 2; and very close to 1 for a defender.

 ![](../../assets/images/toi_matrix.jpg)
 *Tampa Bay's shift data for the opening game of the 2021/2022 season presented in matrix form*

 Thus the binary vector $$x$$ that minimizes $$\sum_{i=1}^{n} \| 2-x_i-\delta^D_{i}x \| $$ (where $$x_i = 1$$ indicates the skater is labelled defender) will provide our F/D labels.
 I've opted to solve this heuristically, via a steepest ascent local search.
 While the search is robust to choice of starting location, the initial D and F labels are quite reliable.
-Neighborhoods are defined by at most 2 label mutations from the current candidate solution.
+Neighbourhoods are defined by at most 2 label mutations from the current candidate solution.

 72 instances required swapping defenders to forwards, none in the other direction.
 One was the result of Robert Burtuzzo moving from D to F after the first period - caught with a sum near 1.6.
 Detecting in game regime changes grows in complexity as we distill our clusters, especially so for dividing forwards.
 For simplicity, we restrict the problem to one label per player in each game.

 ## Left vs. Right Defenders

 We proceed in a similar fashion to classical expectation-maximization algorithms.
 EM is an iterative algorithm that is useful for handling missing data.
-While defender labels are truely missing, the forwards are so messed up it's in our best interest to treat them so.
+While defender labels are truly missing, the forwards are so messed up it's in our best interest to treat them so.

-Defenders are assigned an initial label using a biased coin 51% in favor of whichever side of the $$y = 0$$ line they appeared more often on.
-This gentle nudge is only nessessary to avoid any manual aliasing work.
+Defenders are assigned an initial label using a biased coin 51% in favour of whichever side of the $$y = 0$$ line they appeared more often on.
+This gentle nudge is only necessary to avoid any manual aliasing work.
 The algorithm is described below in detail.
 In the next section we will adjust it to cluster forwards.

 ### Step 1.
 Naive Bayes Classifier